Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 We've talked at length about avoiding pickpockets, but concern visitors often have is about other kinds of danger in Paris.
 It's true there is violent crime in the city, but it is largely limited to certain specific parts of town and a few suburbs.
 It rarely spills over into the city center.

-That said, better safe than sorry, so try to avoid these dangerous areas in Paris, especially at night.
+That said, better safe than sorry, so try to avoid these less safe areas in Paris, especially at night.
 There aren't many of them, but some parts of the city are simply unpleasant in the late evening – and there's no reason for you to visit.

 Did you enjoy this article?
 I'd love if you shared it!